Is becoming a commercial real estate agent right for me?

 Join a Brokerage and Gain Experience

-To legally practice as a real estate agent, you must work under a licensed real estate broker.
+To legally practise as a real estate agent, you must work under a licensed real estate broker.
 Many new agents start in residential real estate to gain experience, build a network, and develop industry skills.
 However, if you are focused on commercial real estate, you can try to join a commercial real estate firm or seek mentorship under experienced commercial agents.
 Among the top commercial real estate brokerages in the United States are CBRE, JLL, Cushman & Wakefield, Colliers International, and Newmark.
 It is not uncommon for commercial brokerages to provide further training in areas like investment analysis and lease negotiations.

 Build a Network and Establish Client Relationships